miykael/miykael.github.io/_posts/2023-10-23-04_tensorflow_advanced.md

     Train - Loss: 6.264 | MAE: 1.696
     Test  - Loss: 7.393 | MAE: 1.778

+Let's break down these final performance metrics:
+- **Training Metrics**:
+  - Loss (6.264): Measures overall prediction error
+  - MAE (1.696): Average deviation of ~1.7 rings in age predictions
+- **Test Metrics**:
+  - Loss (7.393): ~18% higher than training, indicating some overfitting
+  - MAE (1.778): Predictions off by ~1.8 rings on average
+- **Practical Impact**: For abalone age prediction, being off by less than 2 rings is acceptable for most applications

 ## 5. Architecture fine-tuning

 Let's now go a step further and create a setup with which we can fine-tune the model architecture.
 While there